MalickFairoz/Sentimental-Analysis-using-Python/README.md

 - This python code uses TextBlob library, which will identify the polarity level of each word in the tweet and gives a score between 0 to 1 for each tweet.
 - The tweet which has a polarity score closer to **0** is considered a negative response and closer to **1** is considered a positive response
 - This project requires two inputs from the user for analyzation

       1. The keyword for which the analysis needs to be performed
       2. The number of tweets that this analysis requires to extract from Twitter
-- For example if the user give **Bitcoins** as a keyword and **300** as the tweet count, then the result will be generated in a pie chart as mentioned in the screen shot below.
+- For example if the user gives **Bitcoins** as a keyword and **300** as the tweet count, then the result will be generated in a pie chart as mentioned in the screen shot below.
 - Here we will be getting three results on the chart along with the percentage of each response

       1. Positive response
       2. Negative resopnse
       3. Neutral  response